neCodingNewbs/python_algorithm_tutor/README.md

  Performing a bubble sort on 32 items would take **1 second** (or 7 times longer).

+ Or, a 10000 item list would take almost *28 hours to sort using bubble sort.*

+ The same 10000 item list would only take *2.25 minutes* to sort using merge sort.

- Merge sort is a more complicated, here are the steps:
+ Merge sort is a little more complicated, here are the steps:

   1) If the list has more than 1 element, split it half.